-SBER data will continue to appear on the annual Report Card as required by ESSA, and ISBE intends to publish raw SLFS data separately.
-As the data quality and accuracy improves, ISBE will consider other ways to make this information available to education leaders and stakeholders.
+SBER data will continue to appear on the annual Report Card as required by ESSA, and ISBE intends to include SLFS data in future iterations of the RAR dashboard noted above.
 ISBE also will continue to include SBER data within the Equity Journey Continuum (EJC) calculations.
-The EJC was developed to assist districts in identifying areas where they can close gaps in access to opportunities, supports, and resources, so students can meet high expectations.
+The EJC was developed to assist districts in identifying areas where they can close gaps in access to opportunities, supports, and resources so students can meet high expectations.
 Districts may use the EJC to inform system-level improvements and change.
 Site-based expenditures are included within the Learning Conditions goal area of the continuum.
 ISBE does not produce the site-based expenditure metric in the EJC for certain districts where spending comparisons cannot be made, such as those with single sites or with fewer than 1,000 students.
 Districts can learn more about the Equity Journey Continuum by visiting the ISBE Equity Information and Resources webpage.

-The central purpose of this document is to provide reporting entities with guidelines for fulfilling the SBER and SLFS reporting requirements for FY 2024.
+The central purpose of this document is to provide reporting entities with guidelines for fulfilling the SBER and SLFS reporting requirements for FY 2025.
 The SBER guidance comes first and will be familiar to those who have reviewed it in the past.
 SLFS guidance follows and is intended to provide additional insight into how ISBE calculates SLFS data for each district.
 This information will support districts in calculating the SLFS data independently if they choose to do so.
 Questions not answered by the guidance may be sent to ISBE's site-based team at site-based@isbe.net.

-Highlights for FY 2024 Guidance
+Highlights for FY 2025 Guidance